CLI Reference

 run

 Run the proxy with fault injection enabled.
-This command applies the specified network faults to HTTP requests and tunnel streams.
+This command applies the specified network faults to TCP streams and HTTP requests.

 scenario